Skip to content

 In the Quiz Builder, click + Add block and choose Cover to add a welcome/intro slide at the start of your quiz.

+Offer a discount for completing.
 Nothing motivates someone to finish what they started like a reward at the end.
 Offer a discount code to everyone who completes the quiz and mention it upfront on the welcome slide.

 Mention the discount before they start